lramsey/scikit-node/README.md

 Scikit-Node is an npm wrapper for Python's scikit-learn library.
 Using this module, you can use scikit-learn a node.js server.
 To learn more about scikit-learn, please go to http://scikit-learn.org/stable/.
 The methods on the Scikit-node Module spawn a python process that executes scikit-learn estimators and methods.
 The results from these algorithms are then streamed up to node.

 This module is currently in beta, so feedback and contributions would be appreciated!
+I am available by email at lramsey177@gmail.com or through a github issues request.

 ## <a name='setup' href='#'/>  Set Up Process